 Luang Prabang’s Amantaka, a tranquil French colonial property, has a vintage wooden boat for Mekong sunset cruises and can arrange stargazing hikes with monks who lead you across the inky river – ideally timed to shooting star events like December 2019’s Geminid meteor showers.
 Amantaka can also arrange full moon meditation sessions, Buddhist astrology readings and excursions to the sacred Pak Ou caves.

-Bhutan is an astronomer’s paradise, thanks to its lack of nightglow and high Himalayan altitude.
+Thanks to its lack of nightglow and high Himalayan altitude, Bhutan is one of the best places for stargazing in Asia.
 The sky is sacred here, especially during the namgang (new moon).
 For locals, these are highly superstitious times devoted to deities, and temples atop mountain passes in all 20 dzongkhag (districts) swell with worshippers and astronomers alike.
 The capital city of Thimphu is home to the 16th century Pangri Zampa monastery and its College of Bhutanese Astrology.
 To the east, the ancient capital, Punakha, is adorned with bright mandalas and paintings of Buddhist zodiac.
 It’s accessed by a road from Thimphu that climbs up to the Tibetan refugee village of Hongtso before topping off at the 3,116-metre-high Dochula Pass where the clacking crank of prayer wheels and airy twinkling bells linger in the cold air – not a bad place to telescope distant planets like Uranus and Neptune.

 Where to Stay: